Who can see my mental health records?

 Question & AnswerWho can see my mental health records?

-If you apply to the Board, your health-care provider must share your mental health information with them, even if you don’t give permission.
+In these situations, your health-care provider can give the facility your information even if you don't give permission.

+If you're taken to a psychiatric facility against your will, you also have the right to talk to a Rights Adviser.
 A Rights Adviser is a person who helps you understand your health-care rights.
-But to be able to do this, they may need your mental health records.
+But to be able to do this, they may need your mental health .
 Your health-care provider can share your information with the Rights Adviser without your permission.

 If you're a patient in a psychiatric facility and need help finding a Rights Adviser, you can contact the Psychiatric Patient Advocate Office at 1-800-578-2343.

 Your health-care provider can share your mental health information with the person in charge of the jail or place where you're being detained without your permission.

 They share your information to make sure that you get the and support that you need.